letitbeat/containers-lab/README.md

 ## Part 1

-As previously mentioned there already available thousands of pre-built images so the goal of this part is to have an up a running Wordpress site, if you are not familiar with Wordpress it is a free and open source blogging tool and a content management system (CMS) based on PHP and MySQL used by millions of websites.
+As previously mentioned there already available thousands of pre-built images so the goal of this part is to have an up a running [Wordpress](https://wordpress.org) website, if you are not familiar with [Wordpress](https://wordpress.org) it is a free and open source blogging tool and a content management system (CMS) based on PHP and MySQL used by millions of websites.

 You will have to pull and run both images [Wordpress](https://hub.docker.com/_/wordpress/) and [MySQL](https://hub.docker.com/_/mysql/) in order to achieve the goal of this part.
 For instructions on how to run each of these images please refer to the Docker store documentation.